Elizabeth Olds

 Elizabeth Olds (December 10, 1896 – March 4, 1991) was an American artist known for her work in developing silkscreen as a fine arts medium.
 She was a painter and illustrator, but is primarily known as a printmaker, using silkscreen, woodcut, lithography processes.
-In 1926, she became the first female honored with the Guggenheim Fellowship.
+In 1926, she became the first woman honored with the Guggenheim Fellowship.
 She studied under George Luks, was a Social Realist, and worked for the Public Works of Art Project and Federal Art Project during the Great Depression.
 In her later career, Olds wrote and illustrated six children's books.

 Early life and education

 Olds was born in Minneapolis, Minnesota to a middle-class family.
 Olds's mother was an art historian, and her mother exposed Olds and her sister, Eleanor, to art through visits to the Walker Art Center and Minneapolis Institute of Arts.
 Olds's art was first documented in her high school yearbook, featuring a cartoon sketch of a goose at tea.
 She studied Home Economics and Architectural Drawing at the University of Minnesota from 1916-1918, and received a scholarship to study at the Minneapolis College of Art and Design from 1918-1921.
 In 1921, Olds received another scholarship to study at the Art Students League of New York where she studied under George Luks.